 Adding Furigana to Your Microsoft Word Document

-Most people have no trouble getting their computer to type Japanese (if you need help with setting up the IME, see our Wagawiki here), but adding furigana (small hiragana over kanji) for documents and PDFs can be a little harder.
+Most people have no trouble getting their computer to type Japanese, but adding furigana (small hiragana over kanji) for documents and PDFs can be a little harder.

-This page will discuss how to add furigana in Microsoft Word 2007.
+This page will discuss how to add furigana in Microsoft Word 2007 up.
 Earlier versions of Word also have this feature and the setup may be similar as below.
 For those without Word, I believe Open Office either has this feature out of the box or as a plugin.